 By Raymond Vrabel, Director, Technical Account Management, Continuum Managed IT Services

-The third installment of a new monthly blog series offering tips and best practices on various ways MSPs can help their SMB clients work through the most challenging daily business issues.
+The third installment of a new monthly blog series offering tips and

 In last month’s installment of “Better Call an MSP,” I discussed how to hire employees that will be effective and will go the distance long-term.
 This month, let’s talk about clients that might be costing you money.
 These clients may be potentially non-profitable to your business because they’re either not on board with your new business model, or they aren’t willing to make suggested technology and business changes that you are recommending, including standardizing on an IT services provider, hardware and set pricing.